Code-the-Dream-School/python-200/lessons/06_AI_augmentation/naive_rag.md

     Keyword retrieval using token overlap scoring.
     - Removes stopwords and punctuation for cleaner matching.
     - Returns the single best-matching document.
+    - `documents`: dictionary with the document names as keys and the text as values, extracted using the `extract_text_from_pdf` function.
     """
     import string